Hot Cross Buns Recipe

 Hot Cross Buns

 Hot Cross Buns recipe makes the softest, lightly sweetened buns that will be perfect for your Easter table.
 Use your favorite dried fruits to make this recipe a family favorite.

-- 2 tsp instant dry yeast (Platinum brand is best)
+- 2 tsp active dry yeast (Platinum Red Star Yeast brand is best)

 - 1/4 tsp salt

 Add in's - Rum Soaked Dried Fruits

 - 1/4 tsp ground cloves